tintin305/Space-Debris-Tracker/Notes.md

 [This](https://core.ac.uk/download/pdf/30784809.pdf), [this](http://epubs.surrey.ac.uk/813039/1/Orbit%20determination%20of%20space%20debris%20using%20a%20Bi%20static%20radar%20configuration%20with%20a%20multiple%20beam%20receiver.pdf) implementation makes use of Tailored Orbit Determination (OD) algorithms.

 Transmit uniformally.
 Then, receive the signal, and using signal processing, combine the signals to create the "phasing"

+A typical radar system will operate with a detection probability of 0.9 and a probability of false alarm of 10^-6.
+The required signal to noise ratio can then be read directly off the graph as 13.2 dB.
+Note that this is for a single pulse of a steady sinusoidal signal in Gaussian noise with no detection losses.

+## Multiple Pulses